 A few shiitake tips

-Once only found in dried form in Western markets, shiitakes are now widely available fresh.
+Fresh shiitakes: Once only found in dried form in Western markets, shiitakes are now widely available fresh.
 They’re pricier than white or cremini (baby bella) mushrooms, but with their more intense flavor, a little goes a longer way.
-This soup will be great with either fresh or dried (and reconstituted) shiitakes.

 Dried shiitakes: To have shiitakes on hand and available, you might consider keeping a quantity of them in dried form.
 Store them in a tightly capped jar in a cool, dry place and they’ll keep for at least a year.